MrCrayfish/MrCrayfishFurnitureMod-Refurbished/docs/crafttweaker/recipes/freezer_solidifying.md

 # Freezer (Solidifying)

 Solidifying/Freezing is a feature of the Fridge in MrCrayfish's Furniture Mod: Refurbished.
 It can be used by the player to freeze an item, like converting water into ice.
+The Freezer requires electrical power in order for it to function.

 ## Recipe Manager
 `<recipetype:refurbished_furniture:freezer_solidifying>`